 The award looks primarily at the character of the individual applicant.
 It is open to adult or high school students for outstanding character in the classroom, workplace, and community and is the highest award bestowed by the Metro Tech Foundation.
 Dr. James Branscum served as Metro Tech’s Superintendent for 13 years.
 Under his leadership Metro Technology Centers transformed its culture, its leaders and the environment in which its students learn.
 Dr. Branscum encouraged the organization to focus strongly on Character First, and assisted its students in understanding that career success was incomplete without strong moral and character attributes in the individual.
 These traits are critical for students to succeed, and they are highly desired by employers.
 This award is provided in honor of the strong character traits Dr. Branscum demonstrated on a daily basis, and the strong character traits that he encouraged in everyone who came in contact with him, be it a student, a faculty member, or a member of our Board of Education.
 One scholarship for $2,000 will be awarded annually.
 Applications are accepted beginning in February.
 Notice is made in April.

-This scholarship is available to highly motivated high school seniors graduating in May 2016 from the Metro Career Academy (MCA) who desire to further their education in the areas of Aviation or Business at a career tech, public college or university.
+This scholarship is available to highly motivated high school seniors graduating in May of the current year from the Metro Career Academy (MCA) who desire to further their education in the areas of Aviation or Business at a career tech, public college or university.
 Dr. Mark Vincent served as Metro Tech’s Chief Officer of Institutional Research prior to his untimely death in August of 2009.
 Among his many other accomplishments in life, he was a veteran of the U. S. Air Force and he excelled in his business skills and knowledge.
 It is available annually.
 Up to two $1,000 scholarships will be awarded.
 Applications are accepted beginning in February.
 Notice is made in April.

-This scholarship is available to Metro Technology Center adult or high school students who are completing their program in May 2016 from Graphic Design majors or Video & Web Design majors.
+This scholarship is available to Metro Technology Center adult or high school students who are completing their program in May of the current year from Graphic Design majors or Video & Web Design majors.
 Meredyth Campbell was terminally ill for many years before passing away in July of 2008.
 For several years before her death, Metro Technology Centers provided many opportunities for her immediate family to succeed, enriching her life in the process.
 In appreciation of this, Meredyth’s friends and family have established a fund with the Metro Tech Foundation in her memory for Graphic Design; Meredyth’s passion and hobby.
 One $1,000 scholarship is awarded annually.
 Applications are accepted beginning in February.
 Notice is made in April.

-This scholarship is presented to adult or high school students in the Metro Technology Centers welding career major who are scheduled to complete their program in May 2016.
+This scholarship is presented to adult or high school students in the Metro Technology Centers welding career major who are scheduled to complete their program in May of the current year.
 It is to cover the cost of licensing and certification or the cost of equipment and tools to prepare them for work.
 Ron Huff was a “Master Welder” of almost 40 years.
 He was a craftsman and artist with his welding skills.
 Ron took great pleasure in helping young welders improve their skills and enter the commercial world of welding.
 Ron passed away in 2010 and through the generosity of Ron’s brother Jim, and his widow Carla, the Ron N. Huff Master Welder Scholarship was founded.
 One $500 scholarship is awarded annually.
 Applications are accepted beginning in February.
 Notice is made in April.